 Here in North Carolina, Slow Money NC is putting these ideas into action.
-As of October, 2016, over 130 loans have been made to 90 Slow Money North Carolina food entrepreneurs and/or local food businesses around the state totaling over $2M.
+As of November, 2017, over 200 loans have been made to 105 Slow Money North Carolina food entrepreneurs and/or local food businesses around the state totaling about $4M.

 Here is how it works:

 #1.
 We encourage you to start by signing the Slow Money principles.
 Stand up and be counted as someone who wants to make a difference in this wacky world of irrational investing.

 #2.
 We would be thrilled if you made a donation of any size to Slow Money NC through our fiscal sponsor, Abundance NC, to help us keep catalyzing these loans!
 We rely entirely on donations from fine people like you.
 When a committed group of people do something small it can make a very big difference.